tapassahoo/MoRiBS-PIGS/README.md

 #------------------------------------------------------------------------#

-C. In inputFile.py
+### In inputFile.py

-1. Make a list of beads in Getbeads() function.
+- Make a list of beads in Getbeads() function.
 List of beads is defined by list_nb.
 Here basically same beades will be used for rotational and translational motions.
 If the user wish to use different set of beads, the user should consult with the developer.

-2. Make three lists for step_trans, level, step in GetStepAndLevel() function. step_trans and step are the translational and rotational Monte Carlo step size. level is used in Monte Carlo bisection move for translational motion and it is integer in nature.
+- Make three lists for step_trans, level, step in GetStepAndLevel() function. step_trans and step are the translational and rotational Monte Carlo step size. level is used in Monte Carlo bisection move for translational motion and it is integer in nature.
 Be careful, the function always needs the lists of step_trans, level, stepi, even if the user does not allow translation or rotational motions simultaneously.
 As for example, for the rotational motions only, the acceptance ration will be affected by the list of step (defined for rotational motion) only.
 Therefor, the user could fill up the step_trans, level lists by any real and integer numbers, respectively.

 #------------------------------------------------------------------------#